 What to Do If You Don’t Recognize the Charge

 Seeing “hum compben e mer on bank statement” for the first time can be alarming — especially if the amount is significant.
-Follow these six steps in order to resolve the issue quickly and protect your finances:
+Follow these seven steps in order to resolve the issue quickly and protect your finances:

 - Check with every household member.
 Ask anyone who has access to your credit card whether they enrolled in a Humana health, dental, or vision plan.
-Include spouses, partners, adult children, and anyone listed as an authorized user.
-This is the most common explanation — and the fastest resolution.
+Include spouses, partners, adult children, aging parents, and anyone listed as an authorized user.
+This is the single most common explanation — and the fastest resolution.

 How to Cancel or Stop HUM COMPBEN E MER Charges

 Stopping the hum compben e mer charge requires canceling either the automatic payment method or the underlying Humana insurance policy.
-The right approach depends on whether you want to keep your coverage.
+The right approach depends entirely on whether you want to keep your coverage.

 If You Want to Keep Your Humana Policy but Change the Payment Method